melezhik/outthentic-dsl/README.md

 ### Imperative way

-You _extend_ a process of verification using regular programming languages - like Perl6, Perl5, Bash and Ruby, see examples below.
+You _extend_ a process of verification using regular programming languages - like Perl, Bash and Ruby, see examples below.

 ## DSL code